Sustainability

 Serengeti House Art

-We aim to embed The Long Run's 4C methodology throughout our operations so it becomes a natural part of how we conduct business, strategise, build new properties, and create guest experiences.
+We are embedding The Long Run's 4C methodology throughout our operations so it becomes a natural part of how we conduct business, strategise, build new properties, and create guest experiences.

 Prior to 2024, we were part of Bioregional’s One Planet Living Community.